cssninjaStudio/stylo/.playground/content/1.blog/2022-08-21-managing-employees-relations.md

 author: /authors/clarissa-stokes
 publishDate: 2022-08-28T00:00:00.000Z
 featured: false
-image: /img/posts/1.png
 cover:
   src: /img/posts/1.png
 category: /categories/human-resources
 tags:
-  - startups
+  - /tags/startups
-  - management
+  - /tags/management
-  - small business
+  - /tags/small-business
-  - human resources
+  - /tags/human-resources
 ---

 Small startups and businesses often have a close-knit team, where employees wear multiple hats and work closely together.
 But, managing employee relations can be challenging, especially in a fast-paced and rapidly-changing environment.
 Here are some tips for managing employee relations in small startups and businesses.